Julius-Lab-RPI/Julius-Lab-RPI.github.io/README.md

 Folders for supporting files:
 1. images/ - Image assets
-2. files/ - Papers in PDF form can go here
+2. files/ - Papers and syllabi in PDF form can go here

+Sidebar:
+_includes/sidebar.html

+Edit site footer:
+_includes/footer.html
+_includes/footer/custom.html

 ## General Tips
 1. Name a file “.md” to have it render in markdown, name it “.html” to render in HTML.